 What’s the Secret to Fluffy Pancakes?

-There are several factors that will give you light and fluffy pancakes, and they’re all equally important!
+There are several tricks to making light and fluffy pancakes, and they’re all equally important!

-- Don’t forget to let the batter sit!
+3. Don’t forget to let the batter sit!
 This allows it to thicken even further and helps the grains absorb some of the liquid.
-This is especially true with gluten-containing pancakes!
+This is especially true with pancakes that contain gluten!

 Optional Mix-Ins